 |---|---|---|---|---|---|

-| Melatonin 10mg | F | OVERDOSED | 10mg is a pharmacological dose, not a physiological one.
-Clinical sleep research consistently shows 0.3–0.5mg matches or outperforms doses 20× higher, with less morning grogginess and no receptor downregulation. | Replace | $12 |
+| Melatonin 10mg | F | OVERDOSED | 10mg is a pharmacological dose; the body produces ~0.1–0.3mg endogenously at night.
+Clinical sleep research shows 0.3–0.5mg matches or outperforms doses 20× higher, with less morning grogginess and no receptor downregulation. | Replace | $12 |

 | BCAA Powder 10g | D | REDUNDANT | Redundant for any protein-replete lifter.
-You are spending $23/month on leucine, isoleucine, and valine that your food already covers.
-The only scenario where BCAAs help is prolonged fasted training — and even then, whole protein is superior. | Cut | $23 |
+You spend $23/month on leucine, isoleucine, and valine that your food already covers.
+BCAAs help in one scenario: prolonged fasted training.
+Even there, whole protein wins. | Cut | $23 |

-| Zinc Picolinate 50mg | C | TIMING CONFLICT | 50mg is on the high end — the RDA is 11mg and the tolerable upper limit is 40mg.
-Short-term use at 50mg is likely fine, but sustained high-dose zinc can deplete copper and disrupt the zinc/copper ratio.
-The bigger problem is timing: this is being stacked with magnesium, splitting absorption of both. | Retime | $8 |
+| Zinc Picolinate 50mg | C | TIMING CONFLICT | 50mg sits at the high end.
+The RDA is 11mg and the tolerable upper limit is 40mg.
+Short-term use at 50mg looks fine, but sustained high-dose zinc can deplete copper and disrupt the zinc/copper ratio.
+The bigger problem is timing: you stack this with magnesium, which splits absorption of both. | Retime | $8 |

-| Magnesium Glycinate 400mg | B | CORRECT FORM, WRONG TIMING | Magnesium glycinate is the right form — high bioavailability, gentle on the gut, well-tolerated.
+| Magnesium Glycinate 400mg | B | CORRECT FORM, WRONG TIMING | Magnesium glycinate is the right form.
+High bioavailability, gentle on the gut.
 400mg elemental is a solid sleep and recovery dose.
-The problem is co-administration with zinc, which cuts absorption of both.
+Co-administration with zinc cuts absorption of both, which is the problem here.
 Fix the timing and this becomes one of the best things in your stack. | Retime | $14 |

 | Creatine Monohydrate 5g | A | PASS | 5g creatine monohydrate is the gold standard.
-Most researched ergogenic compound in sport science with a near-flawless safety record across decades of RCTs.
-Correct form, correct dose, no timing issues.
-If you are taking this consistently, it is doing exactly what it should. | Keep | $6 |
+The most researched ergogenic compound in sports science, with a near-flawless safety record across decades of RCTs.
+Form, dose, and timing all check out.
+If you take this daily, it does what it should. | Keep | $6 |

-| Vitamin D3 1000 IU | C | UNDERDOSED | 1000 IU is below the maintenance dose for most adults, especially those not getting regular sun exposure.
-The Endocrine Society recommends 1500–2000 IU/day for maintenance; deficiency correction typically requires 4000–6000 IU.
-At 1000 IU you may be making a marginal difference in a deficient individual or no difference at all. | Increase | $5 |
+| Vitamin D3 1000 IU | C | UNDERDOSED | 1000 IU sits below the maintenance dose for most adults, especially anyone without regular sun exposure.
+The Endocrine Society recommends 1500–2000 IU/day for maintenance; deficiency correction needs 4000–6000 IU.
+At 1000 IU you may move the needle for someone deficient, or do nothing at all. | Increase | $5 |

 $12/mo